Measuring the Substructure Mass Power Spectrum of 23 SLACS Strong Galaxy-Galaxy Lenses with Convolutional Neural Networks: Convolutional neural network

 Our CNNs are trained by minimizing the loss function using an Adam optimizer~\citep{Adam} with an initial learning rate of $10^{-3}$ and a batch size of 250.
 The learning rate is exponentially decayed to $10^{-4}$ over the course of training.
 Figure~\ref{loss_vs_epoch} shows how the mean squared error (MSE) between the mean of each predicted probability distribution and the ground truth varies with epoch across the validation set of the combined data set.
 We note that the MSE is indirectly minimized because the CNNs are never shown the ground truth values directly.
 The parameter space is scaled from zero to one for comparison, making the root MSE effectively represent a percentage error relative to the total parameter space.
 The validation MSE levels off by 2,000 epochs, so further training could lead to overfitting and be detrimental to the model performance.
-After the CNNs are trained, we apply them to the validation set to evaluate their performance.
-We report a final root MSE of 20.9 per cent for $\log_{10}(\sigma_{\delta\psi}^2)$ and 20.1 per cent for $\beta$ using the combined data set.
-Additional metrics and figures for data set 1 and 2 are given in Appendix~\ref{appendix_extra_metrics} and show very similar performance.
+After the CNNs are trained, we apply them to the test sets to evaluate their performance.
+We report a final root MSE of 20.6 per cent for $\log_{10}(\sigma_{\delta\psi}^2)$ and 19.9 per cent for $\beta$ using the combined data set.
+We estimate the relative contribution of the epistemic and aleatoric uncertainties by comparing the standard deviation of our probability distributions for a single prediction and the average of 200 predictions for each test set example.
+We find that the standard deviation increased by 9.2 per cent for $\log_{10}(\sigma_{\delta\psi}^2)$ and 5.4 per cent for $\beta$ for the combined data set, which represents the percentage contribution of the epistemic uncertainty as compared to the aleatoric uncertainty.
+We expect the contribution of the epistemic uncertainty to be small compared to the aleatoric uncertainty since it should decrease with the size of the training set, and we use a relatively large training set of 220,000 images.
+Additional metrics and figures for data set 1 and 2 are given in Appendix~\ref{appendix_extra_metrics} and show similar performance.

 Figure~\ref{confusion_matrices} shows the mean of our predicted probability distributions compared to the ground truth.
 Ideally the mean predictions would equal the ground truth and follow the diagonal blue line.
 In many cases, our predictions include substantial uncertainties causing deviations between the mean predictions and the ground truth.
 By design, the mean of the output probability distributions can never reach the edges of the parameter space.
 That would be the case only if the distributions became delta functions, which is prevented by the JS-divergence term in the loss function (see equation~(\ref{Loss_function})).
 Hence, the edges of the predictions are empty and we get a cluster of predictions on either side of the parameter space.
 While alternative metrics such as the mode could circumvent this boundary constraint, we find the performance to be inferior compared to using the mean or median.
 When using the prediction of our CNNs, the full probability distribution should be used instead of summary statistics to avoid bias.
 We also show a histogram of the difference between the mean of our predicted probability distributions and the ground truth for $\log_{10}(\sigma_{\delta\psi}^2)$ and $\beta$ in Fig.~\ref{difference_hist}.
 There is a correlation between the residuals in $\log_{10}(\sigma_{\delta\psi}^2)$ and $\beta$ since it is easier to predict $\beta$ when $\log_{10}(\sigma_{\delta\psi}^2)$ is large, as the lens perturbation is more impactful.